sadleb/braven-platform2/README.md

     cp .env.example .env
     cp .env.database.example .env.database

-*Note:* At the time of writing, the SSO login requires the Join server to be running locally at [http://joinweb](http://joinweb).
-Look at the `server` config value in `config/rubycas.yml` for where that comes from.
+**Note: At the time of writing, the SSO login requires the Join server to be running locally at http://joinweb.** Look at the `server` config value in `config/rubycas.yml` for where that comes from.
 You can login with any user that exists in the Join server's database and admins are anyone with an `@bebraven.org` email.
+See the section below on setting up the join server.

 You don't really need to change the database passwords in these files, so we're doing this mainly to conform to "best practices" for Rails apps in general.
 But if you do want to pick a different database password, make sure it matches in